samdotme/samdotme.github.io/_posts/2023-01-27-learning-not-performing.md

 ## KPI and GPA?

-We tend to build our performance around how we measure ourselves.
-Usually the measurements we use for ourselves are simply the measurements others give to us.
+We tend to build our performance around how we measure ourselves, which is just the set of measurements others give to us.
 Often these are 3 letter words like KPI and GPA.

-The Bible gives us a different measurement.
-It says that whatever we do, we are to do it for the Lord and NOT for man.
-For it is from the Lord that we receive our inheritance as our reward.

-Once, I took a 14 hour flight to a quarterly meeting.
+I once attended a quarterly meeting in another city.
 In the first meeting, a spreadsheet was displayed on a projector to evaluate how our team had performed.
 The sheet looked familiar, I couldn't place it at first, and then I did.
 I had seen this sheet about 3 months ago.
 Someone had emailed it to us, we'd taken a look and then our priorities shifted and we forgot about it like so many other such spreadsheets that had passed our way before.

 But over the next 4 days, our team was grilled line by line on our progress for a set of measurements we had no idea we were being measured on.

-I would suggest to you that you’re not really being measured by KPIs, or GPAs.
-Even in your own company.
-Yes, you can get fired (or fail out of school) if you don’t meet whatever arbitrary standards are set for you, but there's a different standard you are being measured on.
-This is the one that matters.

-Here are some things I think are on the standard:

-- Did you bring hope to your meetings this quarter?
-- How much have you learned and actually enjoyed learning?
-- What did you do with excellence this quarter?

-I have decided to change my personal measurement away from KPI and GPA.
-I know others will measure me on those, but for myself I’m going to begin using LPA - Learning Points Achieved.
-Learning points can be achieved 2 ways - by learning something myself, or by teaching someone else.

-I also consider that teaching someone else is more valuable than learning something myself, partly because now two of us can do the same thing, and also because maybe the first time I really learned something was when I correctly taught it.
-If I’m competing with everyone around me, where is my motivation to teach others?
-If my value is based on knowing things they don’t, how will I ever have a desire to teach them?
+I've noticed that when someone leaves a company, we often talk about achievements which never reflected on their quarterly goal sheets.
+Here are the things which often come up:

+- Long-forgotten pet projects that they pioneered.
+- Whether people felt engergized and empowered by them.
+- Their standards of excellence.

+Sometimes we focus too much on the metrics in front of us, but we need to remember that there's another set of metrics which matter more.